Nuestra Señora de la Candelaria de Jaro

 The devotion to Candelaria de Jaro derives from the original Virgin of Candelaria in Canarias, Spain and its feast day or Candlemas is celebrated every February 2.

-Pope John Paul II (now a papal saint) personally crowned the image on 20 February 1981.
+Pope John Paul II (now a saint) personally crowned the image on February 20, 1981.
 It is the first Marian image in Asia crowned by a pope and saint in person.
 Later, the image is declared as the patroness of Western Visayas via decree Quod Urbes on 1982.